Pediatric Tinea Versicolor Medication

 Fluconazole (Diflucan)

-Synthetic PO antifungal (broad-spectrum bistriazole) that selectively inhibits fungal cytochrome P-450 and sterol C-14 alpha-demethylation, which prevents conversion of lanosterol to ergosterol, thereby disrupting cellular membranes.
-Has little affinity for mammalian cytochromes, which is believed to explain its low toxicity.
-Available as tabs for PO administration, as a powder for PO susp, and as a sterile solution for IV use.
-Has fewer adverse effects and better tissue distribution than older systemic imidazoles.
-Most commonly used in the treatment of candidiasis.
+Fluconazole is a synthetic oral antifungal (broad-spectrum bistriazole) that selectively inhibits fungal cytochrome P-450 and sterol C-14 alpha-demethylation, which prevents conversion of lanosterol to ergosterol, thereby disrupting cellular membranes.
+It has little affinity for mammalian cytochromes, which is believed to explain its low toxicity.
+Fluconazole is available as tablets for oral administration, as a powder for oral suspension, and as a sterile solution for intravenous use.
+It has fewer adverse effects and better tissue distribution than older systemic imidazoles.
+It is most commonly used in the treatment of candidiasis.
+While it has been used in tinea versicolor, the results may be no better than with topical agents.

 Itraconazole (Sporanox, Orungal)